anzai3458/nexus-scripts/README.md

 ./nexus_node_start.sh monitor start

 # Force start monitoring even if no nodes are running
+# This will also auto-start all configured nodes
 ./nexus_node_start.sh monitor start --force

 # Check monitoring status